 - Researching the organisation to enable insightful questions

-- First Impressions – what you do from the moment you first walk into the reception area can make a difference in the process, as people are forming a view of you over a very short time window.
+What you do from the moment you first walk into the reception area can make a difference in the process, as people are forming a view of you over a very short time window.
 Even the most elaborate interview process takes up less than half a day, so it’s vital to impress from the off.

-- Agenda – you are probably used to setting the agenda at work, but the interview schedule is defined by the interviewer.
+You are probably used to setting the agenda at work, but the interview schedule is defined by the interviewer.
 Accept this and respond accordingly; a good interviewer will provide plenty of opportunities for you to make an impact and to ask your questions.

-- Verbosity – this is the scourge of a successful interview.
+This is the scourge of a successful interview.
 A fruitful interaction evolves to become a mutually beneficial conversation where air time is shared.
 Start by providing coherent and concise answers to the questions posed, and the interview will build from there.

-- Negativity – bad mouthing your previous/current organisation or boss is never a good idea.
+Bad mouthing your previous/current organisation or boss is never a good idea.
 You need to be able to constructively explain the evolution of your CV and the skills you have gained to date.
 Do this without casting any aspersions on an organisation or apportioning blame to the people you worked with.

-- ESP – there is an art to sensing the room and understanding whether an interviewer is engaged or switched off.
+There is an art to sensing the room and understanding whether an interviewer is engaged or switched off.
 Pay attention to signs that you are over-elaborating or have missed the purpose of the question.
 For example, if you are in a recruiter interview and they aren’t taking notes it’s probably a bad sign – after all, they will be passing on their view to the client for successful candidates.
 If in doubt, ask whether you have answered the question satisfactorily.

-- The Job – if you are attending an interview, there is a reasonable presumption that you are interested in the role on offer.
+If you are attending an interview, there is a reasonable presumption that you are interested in the role on offer.
 Be prepared to explain why you are keen; what is it about the company that appeals?
 This should focus on the product/service/people/ethos rather than circumstances such as ‘I need a job… any job’ or ‘it’s in a convenient location’.

 Categories: Manufacturing & Engineering Recruitment